internship-experience-uk/google-code-sample/python/README.md

 This will allow your editor to correctly index the project.

-To run the Application, follow the setup below:
+To run the Application, create a new "Run/Debug configuration":
+* Run > Edit Configurations > "+" Button > Python
 ![intellij_setup](intellij_setup.png)

 To run the tests, add a pytest configuration as follows: